imohammadali/portfolio/content/jobs/Aec/index.md

 url: 'https://ravanertebat.com/'
 ---

-- Developed admin panel for some projects like EMP of irancell.ir with Angular and bootsrtap
+- Developed admin panel for some projects like EMP of https://irancell.ir with Angular and Bootstrap
-- Create web app for creating shop and manage payment in bab.ir
+- Create a web app for creating online shops and managing payments at https://bab.ir